 It wasn’t.
 But it was the best I could do under stress.
-I needed them to go home.
+I needed the neighborhood kids to go home.

 That witch even had the nerve to wave.

 Then turned, and with all the studied grace of a diplomat’s wife, shut the door.
-Went straight into the kitchen and poured myself a giant glass of wine.
+I went straight into the kitchen and poured myself a giant glass of wine.
 Downed it.
-Then, poured another.
+And, poured another.

 I drank it too.

 I picked up the phone.

 I called my other neighbor.
 Did the same thing.

 “Don’t worry,” she said.
 “My kids see me naked all the time.
 They probably didn’t think a thing about it.”

 Ahhhh… yea… She was skinny and perfect.
 And, her boobs looked like they were still located where God installed them.

 Days went by.
 Nobody said a word about my nakedness.
 Not the kids.
 Not their mothers.
 No one.